 A child's first day at school is a momentous occasion and all parents wish to help their child to enjoy it.
 A carefully planned programme has been designed to smooth the children's entry into school.
-A variety of meetings have been planned to overcome fears and anxieties that are often experienced by children and parents when children first start school.
-This is a programme which we have designed for you and your child to enjoy.
+A variety of welcome meetings have been planned to overcome fears and anxieties that are often experienced by children and parents when children first start school.
+This is a programme that we have designed for you and your child to enjoy.

-You will be advised of the dates when meetings take place in a separate letter during the summer term before your child starts school.
+You will be advised of the dates when welcome meetings take place in a separate letter during the summer term before your child starts school.

-- The class teacher will visit your child's nursery during the summer term - Your child will be invited for two visits to school during the summer term.
-During these visits your child will have the opportunity to meet their teacher and their buddy from year 5.
-They will then engage in the type of activity they will encounter at school.
+The class teacher will visit your child's nursery during the summer term.

+Your child will be invited for visits to school during the summer term.
+During these visits, your child will have the opportunity to meet their teacher and their buddy from year 5.
 Once your child is settled during their visits, we invite parents to leave them for a while to get to know their new classmates.
-Parents are invited to our induction programme which will give a brief outline of: - general school routines - our approach to Literacy; covering, speaking and listening, reading and writing - a guide to how we will teach the Early Years curriculum. - other curriculum areas which are included in Key Stage 1 years.
+Parents are invited to a welcome meeting, which will give a brief outline of general school routines and what the day will be like in our Reception class.

-Children who attend these regular visits find starting school much easier as it becomes a natural progression of that which has gone before.
+Children who attend these welcome meetings find starting school much easier as it becomes a natural progression of that which has gone before.

-• At the beginning of September our Reception Class Teacher will visit the family at home to talk about the expectations from both sides and to answer any questions the parent may have.
+At the beginning of September our Reception Class Teacher will visit the family at home to talk about the expectations from both sides and to answer any questions the parent may have.